Alford, Lincolnshire: Manor House

-Alford Manor House is one of the country's largest thatched buildings of its kind. manor houses.
+Alford Manor House is one of the country's largest thatched buildings of its kind.
 In 2006, it was refurbished with National Lottery funding through English Heritage.
 Interactive exhibits were installed and accessibility increased for disabled visitors.
 It has a tearoom and open gardens.

 The Manor House has two permanent exhibitions.
 "Alford Remembers" has First World War memorabilia and a photography exhibition by Edwin Nainby, who was born in Gedney in January 1842 and died in Alford in July 1908.
 The youngest son of a Quaker, he was first in business as a photographer in Long Sutton and moved to Alford in 1873.
 There are over 750 glass photography plates exhibited.
 The annual events at the Manor House include a Christmas Tree exhibition, a tractor rally and a threshing day.
 There is a local museum at the back of the Manor House (Hackett's Barn), displaying the time when Alford thrived as a Victorian market town.

 Corn Exchange

-The Alford Corn Exchange was given by East Lindsey District Council to a specially instituted body composed solely of volunteers, as a centre for cultural, social and community activities.
+The Corn Exchange was given by East Lindsey District Council to a specially instituted body composed solely of volunteers, as a centre for cultural, social and community activities.

 Education

 Alford has a primary school, one of England's few remaining grammar schools, Queen Elizabeth's Grammar School, founded in 1566, and John Spendluffe Technology College.
-The grammar school received a mixed Ofsted day-inspection report in 2007.
-The technology college was gauged as "requiring improvement" at a full Ofsted inspection in March 2019.
+The grammar school received a mixed Ofsted day-inspection report in 2007 and a "Good" school inspection in 2021.
+The technology college was gauged as "requiring improvement" at a full Ofsted inspection in March 2019 but received a "Good" school inspection in 2023.

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

+Local radio stations are BBC Radio Lincolnshire, Greatest Hits Radio Lincolnshire and Hits Radio Lincolnshire.

+The town is served by the local newspaper, LincolnshireWorld (formerly Alford Standard).